apnadkarni/blt/doc/background.rst

       represent the locations in the reference window.
 For example "top left" is the upper left corner of the reference window.

-    *number number*
+    *x*  *y*
-      The position is a list of 2 numbers. *Number* is a real number from 0 to 1.
-The number represent relative x and y positions in the reference window.
+      The position is a list of 2 numbers. *X* and *y* are real numbers ranging from 0 to 1.
+They represent relative x and y coordinates in the reference window.
 For example "0 0" is the upper left corner of the reference window.

   **-highcolor** *colorName*